1963 Liberty Bowl

-The 1963 Liberty Bowl was a college football bowl game played at Philadelphia Stadium in Philadelphia, Pennsylvania, on December 21, 1963.
+The 1963 Liberty Bowl was a college football bowl game played at Philadelphia Stadium in Philadelphia, on December 21, 1963.
 The fifth edition of the Liberty Bowl was played between the Mississippi State Bulldogs and the North Carolina State Wolfpack before a crowd of 8,309 fans in brutally cold weather.
 Coach Paul E. Davis led Mississippi State to victory, but the significant dropoff in attendance from prior games led organizers to relocate the 1964 edition of the bowl to the Atlantic City Convention Hall (now known as Boardwalk Hall) in Atlantic City, New Jersey, as the first college bowl game ever played indoors.

 Teams

 Led by head coach Paul E. Davis, Mississippi State came into the game with a 6–2–2 record, having lost to both Memphis and Alabama, while defeating bowl-bound teams from Auburn and LSU and tying Ole Miss.
 The Bulldogs were ranked 11th in the Coaches Poll, and were favored to win the game by the Associated Press.
 The NC State Wolfpack entered the game with a record of 8–2, under head coach Earle Edwards.